Former 6th Precinct 'McGraw Station', Detroit: Construction (1930)

-6th Precinct Station era (1930-1986)
+6th Precinct Station era (1930–1986)

-The McGraw Station became operational in the fall of 1930, replacing the previous station building at 3545 Vinewood Street..
+The McGraw Station became operational in the fall of 1930, replacing the previous station building at 3545 Vinewood Street.
 The station features a nearly 6,000 square foot garage with two secure doors for vehicle ingress and egress.
 At the time, very few of the other operational precinct stations in Detroit had an attached garage where persons being placed under arrest were unloaded from police vehicles indoors and then brought into the cell block section of the building.
 This feature was considered to be a significant innovation during the era, and is an early example of a type of modern day manual Mantrap.

 The DPD had already been established as an innovator, being the first police force in the United States to use radio dispatch technology, which they deployed in 1921.

 In 1986 the station operations for the 6th Precinct were moved to a building located at 11450 Warwick Street, where they remain to present day.

-Gang Squad era (1986-2005)
+Gang Squad era (1986–2005)

-Once the building was vacated in 1986, a division of the Detroit Police Department, the Gang Enforcement Section, commonly referred to as the Gang Squad, utilized the building as their headquarters, where they remained in operation for over nineteen years, until the building was closed in October of 2005, due to budget cuts.
+Once the building was vacated in 1986, a division of the Detroit Police Department, the Gang Enforcement Section, commonly referred to as the Gang Squad, utilized the building as their headquarters, where they remained in operation for over nineteen years, until the building was closed in October 2005, due to budget cuts.
 During this time, the building was commonly referred to as the Gang Squad Headquarters.

 After the Gang Squad left in 2005, the building was quickly attacked by scrappers and vandals.
 It sat vacant and in disrepair for almost nine years, until 2013, when the current owner, Ed Steele, negotiated a purchase with the City of Detroit, promising repair jobs, and later, high tech jobs and urban renewal as part of the purchase agreement.

-Restoration and Rescue activity (2013-present)
+Restoration and Rescue activity (2013–present)

 Since 2013, the present owner has been engaging a mixture of underemployed, unemployed, unskilled, homeless and "at-risk" members of the local community to assist with cleanup, material handling, security, repair and restoration efforts.
 Those efforts have been significant and, as of January 2021, have been taking place continuously for over 7 years.